horle/beamer-uni-siegen/README.md

 # beamer-uni-siegen
 A LaTeX beamer theme for the new University of Siegen corporate design.

+This template follows the official design guidelines and PowerPoint templates under https://design.uni-siegen.de/.

 ### Installation

 If you are using a TeXlive distribution (recommended), all ``.sty`` files in the repos' root folder need to be moved to your custom ``texmf`` folder, and there under